MicheleRinaldi93geo/DEWPlotter/README.md

 ### Installation

 You can just download the executable to use it.
+You'll find it into the zip file attached to the release.
 No further work is needed.

 To install the python version through your terminal:
 1) Install Python: https://www.python.org and https://realpython.com/installing-python/.